SSAgov/genesys/README.md

 Integrated Kanban board, whiteboard and application sharing through LiveShare.

 **Single Source of Truth**<br />
 No more approximations of designs.
-Prototypes are 100% accurate and responsive, since they are all built in the browser.
+Prototypes are 100% accurate and responsive, since they are built in the browser.

 **Version Control**<br />
 Explore and version designs with the integrated industry-standard Git version control system.
 View a visual history of design changes.